metaodi/wd-squads/README.md

 **A TODO list for Wikidata users, generated from Wikipedia football squads.**

-Football clubs' squads are kept nicely up to date on Wikipedia, but the matching membership data on **Wikidata** often lags behind: players change clubs without anyone adding a *member of sports team* ([P54](https://www.wikidata.org/wiki/Property:P54)) statement, and — most annoyingly — memberships are frequently missing the
+Clubs' squads are kept nicely up to date on Wikipedia, but the matching membership data on **Wikidata** often lags behind: players change clubs without anyone adding a *member of sports team* ([P54](https://www.wikidata.org/wiki/Property:P54)) statement, and — most annoyingly — memberships are frequently missing the